Nikita Mazepin: 2016

 In 2016, Mazepin competed in the 2016 FIA Formula 3 European Championship for Hitech Grand Prix.
 He scored four points-scoring finishes and finished 20th in the championship, last of all full-time entrants.
 After being blocked during a session by Callum Ilott, Mazepin got into an altercation with the other driver, during which Mazepin hit Ilott in the face, resulting in a ban from the first race of the Hungaroring meeting.
 The sanction itself was controversial, with Frits van Amersfoort, boss of Ilott's team, believing the decision to be too lenient, calling it "a ridiculous decision by the stewards".
+Mazepin additionally completed a mid-season test session with Sahara Force India at Silverstone following the 2016 British Grand Prix.

 2017

 Despite the controversies of 2016, Mazepin was retained for another season.
 He improved significantly compared to his first year, scoring 108 points and finishing on the podium on three occasions.
 He finished in tenth, one place behind teammate Ralf Aron.